10 Snakes With Special Snouts For Digging

 © Wikimedia Commons User: SantaFeLady – CC BY-SA 4.0

-According to one study, western hognose snakes spend 71% of their time underground.
-They also do much of their hunting underground.
-Over 50% of their diet is eggs, whose hollows they must raid.
-The western hognose snake has a relatively upturned hog-nose, whereas in the eastern species, it’s more horizontally facing.
-Other weird anatomical features include ultra large back teeth.
-These were theorised to be for popping amphibians’ inflated bodies, but they’re actually for gripping them.
+The western hognose snake has a relatively upturned hog-nose, whereas in the eastern species (Florida to Ontario), the nose is more horizontally facing.
+Other weird anatomical features include ultra-enlarged back teeth.
+These were once theorised to be for popping the inflated bodies of amphibians, but they’re actually for gripping them.

 Leave a Comment